Paleo or Not?

 Is the Paleo diet good for weight loss?
 Results may vary depending on the foods you choose to eat, quantities and as with any successfully, healthy weight loss, getting active plays an important role.
 By swapping processed foods and refined sugars for nutrient-rich proteins and healthy fats, this will help to eliminate empty calories, harmful foods that cause weight and kick-start weight loss.

 Foods such as Fresh Vegetables, Fruits, Lean protein that are mentioned in the Paleo diet will help your weight loss.
-The Paleo diet encourages that your diet be that of 70% Vegetables and Fruit, which are high in slow-digesting fiber, along with healthy fats and protein, which increase satiety and reduce appetite.
+The Paleo diet encourages that your diet be that of 70% Vegetables and Fruit, which are high in slow-digesting fibre, along with healthy fats and protein, which increase satiety and reduce appetite.

 Keep in mind not to keep weight loss as your only reason to begin eating a Healthier diet, otherwise you may well lose interest because when you are losing weight with dietary changes this takes time.
 Enjoy small accomplishments along the way other than just the weight loss, such as healthier skin, more energy, feeling happier and less bloated.